Meet the team

 Ollie has been working with the team at Felix Road Adventure Playground since 2018.
 He is responsible for ensuring the playground has a wide range of stimulating play opportunities, maintaining the equipment and resources, and helping children to feel welcome, safe and included.
 Ollie has been a playworker since the age of 18 and feels privileged to have settled into such an amazing adventure playground.

 Sam has been a part of the team since 2017, when she joined Felix Road as the Finance Administrator.
-She helps runs the day to day administration of Eastside Community Trust and assists with finances to keep the organisation ticking.
-Sam brings over 15 years of experience as a finance administrator and service coordinator in Bristol’s charity sector.
+She now works as Senior Administrator running the day to day administration of Easton Community Centre bookings and enquiries and assists with finance and communications administration.
+Sam brings over 15 years of experience as a senior administrator and service coordinator in Bristol’s charity sector.
 She has an extensive knowledge of non-profits across the city and a passion for community-orientated work.

 Call: 0117 954 1409